cloud-native-principles/cloud-native-principles/cloud-native-declarative-osi-principles.md

 _**L5**_ _- Regardless of whether a CNF is_ _**location dependent, affinity aware, or location agnostic,**_ _it should be_ _**deployed**_ _using either_ _the_ _**phoenix**_ \[41\]_**, or canary**_ \[42\] _deployment patterns._

 Some layer 1 and layer 2 cloud native network functions may need location specific information in order to be provisioned \(i.e. they can’t be configured to use service discovery\).
 When this is the case, the design of that cloud native network function should support the phoenix or canary deployment patterns in order to do a phased rollout of the equipment with the new changes.
-The blue-green43 deployment pattern should not be used as it implies non-immutability.
+The blue-green \[43\] deployment pattern should not be used as it implies non-immutability.

 _**L6**_ _- If a CNF has an API defined, the_ _**API**_ _will be defined using the_ _**most**_ _declarative part of the_ _**declarative spectrum**_ \[44\] _as is possible_